 - Other chemicals present in cigarettes can reduce collagen production and accelerate the breakdown of this important skin protein.
 Both result in premature wrinkling, making any injectable treatment less effective.
 Cigarette smoking also increases your risk of developing any malignancy, including highly aggressive skin cancers.

 As you can see, healthy lifestyle choices are essential to having smoother skin and looking young.
-Cosmetic procedures like Botox injection, chemical peel application, dermal filler injection, laser treatment, etc. will not work if you haven’t given up habits that antagonize their effects.
+Cosmetic procedures like Botox injection, chemical peel application, dermal filler injection, laser treatment, etc., will not work if patients don’t give up the habits that antagonize their effects.

 #13 Be Patient

-Another important thing you can do is to be patient.
-It can take several weeks to see the full effects of Botox injections.
+Another important reminder I tell my patients is to wait patiently, as it can take several weeks to see the full effects of Botox injections.
+Additional treatments will not help but rather do the opposite as they may cause adverse effects.

 #14 Work With the Right Dermatologist